BLKSerene/Wordless/README.md

 ### Concordancer [[Back to Contents]](#doc)
 In *Concordancer*, you can search for any token in different files and generate concordance lines or plots.

-After the concordance lines are generated and displayed in the table, you can sort the results by clicking **Sort Results** or search in results by clicking **Search in Results** at the upper right corner of the *Results Area*.
+After the concordance lines are generated and displayed in the table, you can sort the results by clicking **Sort Results** or search in results by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 By default, data in concordance plot are sorted by file.
-You can tell Wordless to sort the data by search term instead via **Figure Settings → Sort Results by**.
+You can sort the data by search term instead via **Figure Settings → Sort Results by**.

 1. **Left**:<br>
     The context before each search term, which displays 10 tokens left to the **Node** by default.
 You can change this behavior via **Generation Settings**.